apar2021/apar2021.github.io/README.md

-This is my personal portfolio.
+This is my personal portfolio that includes CTF writeups and other personal projects that I have done.